End-to-end SDK generation and publishing with Bitbucket Pipelines

 LIBLAB_TOKEN

-: A Bitbucket access token that allows the liblab CLI to push content to your SDK repos.
+to let the liblab CLI to push to your SDK repos.

-with any preferred name.
-If you're generating SDKs for multiple APIs, you can either use the same token for all APIs or generate separate tokens for each.TerminalToken successfully generated, it will be valid for 90 days
+with any name you prefer.
+If you're generating SDKs for multiple APIs, you can either share the token between them or create separate tokens for each API.

 -TOKEN-----------------------------------------

-Add the token to your Bitbucket control-repo project.
-Access your Bitbucket project, navigate to Settings > CI/CD > Variables and click Add variable.
-Set Key to
+- Navigate to Settings > CI/CD > Variables and click Add variable.

 LIBLAB_TOKEN